 - What’s it about?
 What could it mean?

-If you're looking for more information on educational services, events and activities, please get in touch with our Education department who will be happy to advise and help plan your group visit.
+If you're looking for more information on educational services, events and activities, please get in touch and we will be happy to help plan your group visit.

 +44 (0)131 624 6410